ringcentral/ringcentral-api-docs/docs/meetings/quick-start/index.md

 no_breadcrumb:true

-# Getting Started with Meetings
+# Getting Started with RingCentral Video

-RingCentral's Meetings API allows for the programatic scheduling of meetings, or to manage meetings in progress.
-The Meetings API is a core component of the many calendar integrations on the platform today and makes it easy for colleagues to collaborate and meet online.
+The RingCentral Video API allows for the programatic scheduling of meetings, and the processing of your meeting history and recordings.
+The RingCentral Video API is a core component of the many calendar integrations on the platform today and makes it easy for colleagues to collaborate and meet online.

 ##### Choose a Language to Get Started